MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 # Add-CMObjectSecurityScope

 ## SYNOPSIS

-Adds a security scope to an object.
+Add a security scope to an object.

 ## SYNTAX